oncvpsp/oncvpsp/doc/pwscf_exc.md

 ## PWSCF EXC FUNCTIONAL NAMES

-List of translations from libxc mumerical iexc values to pwscf "dft_shortnames" as presently implemented in src/upfout.f90 and upfout_r.f90
+List of translations from libxc numerical iexc values to pwscf "dft_shortnames" as presently implemented in src/upfout.f90 and upfout_r.f90

 ```
     iexc==3 .or. iexc==-001009, 'functional="PZ"'